Whales and Wildlife By Kayak~ Moss Landing:

 T0 REGISTER: PLEASE VISIT OUR ONLINE CALENDAR

-We reserve the right to change our plan on the morning of the trip as well as refund a participant who we feel is not well suited for this level of kayaking.
-On the morning of the trip, we may decide to observe wildlife in Moss Landing Harbor and Elkhorn Slough rather than kayak offshore if we feel that conditions are not acceptable to paddle in the bay.
-No first time kayakers permitted on this more advance level paddle.
+We reserve the right to change our plan on the morning of the trip depending upon weather conditions.
+We may decide to observe wildlife in Moss Landing Harbor and Elkhorn Slough rather than kayak offshore if we feel that conditions are not acceptable to paddle in the bay.
+No first time kayakers permitted.
 Participants need to be comfortable with following instructions while in open ocean, swell and wind chop.

 * Ages 14 and above when accompanied by parent or legal guardian in kayak *